valcros/hdhr-scan-frequencies/README.md

 ## Overview

 This Python script serves as a utility for discovering and scanning channels on SiliconDust HDHomeRun devices.
 HDHomeRun devices are network-attached TV tuners that allow users to receive over-the-air (OTA) video signals from local broadcast stations.
 This utility provides a user-friendly interface to identify HDHomeRun devices on your network, select a specific tuner, and then scan for available channels.
 The results of the scan are saved in a CSV file for further analysis.
+OpenAI queries added to provide information about local DMA and Program info.

 ### Requirements

 •	Python 3.x
 •	SiliconDust HDHomeRun device
 •	hdhomerun_config utility installed
+•	* Optional OpenAI API access

 ### Features
 1. Device Discovery: Automatically finds HDHomeRun devices on your network.